-We combine specific initiatives with more traditional measures such as minimising percussive methodologies for compaction and excavation, restricting noisy works to certain time periods and the use of acoustic screens.
+We combine specific initiatives with more for WAC testing to check for traditional measures such as minimising percussive methodologies for compaction and excavation, restricting noisy works to certain time periods and the use of acoustic screens.

 To prevent contaminated water within the local environment, we use vacuum wellpoint dewatering where possible, ensuring pumped water is free from suspended solids and of suitable quality to be discharged into storm-water, as well as foul-water drainage systems.